varmox/ygeonline/content/about.md

 author = "Yannick Gerber"
 +++

-A blog about virtualization, networking, kubernetes and general IT related stuff.
+A blog about virtualization, networking, kubernetes and general IT related topics.
 Opinions are my own.

 #### >_    about me